aquaMetrics/aquaman/README.md

 Assign bacteria families based on S-16 DNA reads.
 This in time may provide the input to `iqi()` function.
 Currently, a Qiime 2 command line script achieves this part of the process.

+*Note*, you will be prompted to download a reference taxonomic file on first use.
+This will be stored locally.

     # Provide a path to the demo data within the package:
     taxa <- assign_taxa(demo_path())